ShubhamMishra1611/3d-Mesh-control-using-Gesture/README.md

     2. Rotate palm when palm facing screen : To rotate the mesh about global z axis
     3. Rotate palm when palm facing upwards: To rotate the mesh about global y axis
     4. Rotate palm when palm facing sideways: To rotate the mesh about global x axis

+ ## Further scope
+Currently it works only for one hand at a time.
+Also does not have many UI controlling features.
+We will try to add these and more updates to make gesture control more easier with more controllable attributes.
+Anyone interested in further development on this add-on can drop me a message I would be happy to work.